Nathan-Busse/PowerNukkit-start-up/README.md

 # Note

-If updating the PowerNukkit JAR file replace the following in the script <>.
+If updating the PowerNukkit JAR file replace the following in the script < powernukkit-1.5.0.0-PN-shaded.jar > with the new jar file name, .jar must also be included.
 Then save the script.

+# Example

+powernukkit-1.5.0.0-PN-shaded.jar

+            |
+            |
+            |
+            |
+           ( )

+ powernukkit-1.6.0.0-PN-shaded.jar

+ Then save.

+ # Note

+ The script does not need to be changed yet because it is set to the latest version (powernukkit-1.5.0.0-PN-shaded.jar).